How to Build a Website From Scratch: A Step-by-step Guide For Beginners

-- Make sure to compress any images you upload to your site to ensure they load quickly and smoothly.
+- Image optimization is also important.
+Make sure to compress any images you upload to your site to ensure they load quickly and smoothly.
 Don’t know how?
 The Internet comes to the rescue again!
 Run them through a free website like TinyPNG.com and voila!
 It’s done.

-- Make sure your content tells a compelling and clear story of who you are and what your business offers.
+- As you optimize your SEO content, make sure your content tells a compelling and clear story of who you are and what your business offers.

 Step 6: Preview, Test, Publish

-Again, website builders make testing and previewing your site really, really easy.
-Usually you just have to hit the preview button in the editor mode to see what your website will look like once it goes out into the great big world wide web.
+Again, website builders make testing and previewing your new website really, really easy.
+Usually, you just have to hit the preview button in the editor mode to see what your website will look like once it goes out into the great big worldwide web.

 Things to check for:

 - Does your site look good on both desktop (computer) and mobile screens?
 (As a reminder: most website builders offer a toggle so you can see how your site looks on a variety of different screen sizes.)

 - Are all the buttons on your site working?
 (If you have any.)

 - Do all contact forms and downloads work?
 (If you have them.)

 - Is all the spelling and grammar correct and consistent (US vs UK spelling throughout)?